Methamphetamine addiction

 • convulsions or seizure

-But, the high is followed by a comedown, which can last for days.
-You can feel much worse than before you took the drug.
-It can be hard to sleep and you may feel exhausted.
-You may also get headaches and dizziness, paranoia, hallucinations (seeing and hearing things that are not there), confusion, and feel irritable and down.
+Towards the end of the binge comes a stage of called tweaking.
+It can be hard to sleep and you feel irritable, restless and paranoid.
+You may also get headaches and dizziness, hallucinations (seeing and hearing things that are not there) and confusion.

+Then withdrawal starts.
+You can feel anxious, have trouble sleeping and concentrating, feel sad or have mood swings, and get cravings.
 Because of this, people often take more methamphetamine to feel better.
-This can lead to a repetitive cycle of use, in which you use larger and more frequent amounts of methamphetamine.
-This makes methamphetamine easy to become addicted to.
+This can lead to a repetitive cycle of use, in which you use more methamphetamine more often.
+This makes it easy to become addicted to methamphetamine.

 Using methamphetamine is a risk to your physical and mental health.
 This is partly from the drug itself and partly from the things you tend to do when using it.
 Harm can also be caused by contaminants and by-products of the manufacturing process.
 This is particularly risky if you inject methamphetamine.